 This would mean Princess Elizabeth born (7-09-33) gave birth eight-weeks prior to her fifteenth-birthday, while the poetic rendition that immediately follows “The Phoenix and the Turtle” (Pg.
 173) of ‘Loves Martyr’ known as “A Narration” informs us that she was responsible in total for the issue of five illegitimate princes (all male).
 So, an amazing statistic deducible from this likelihood is that the woman known to us today as the Virgin-Queen could have spent a maximum of One thousand four hundred days of her life being pregnant!
 Hardly surprising then, that women at court constantly being prevailed upon by virile sonneteers – chose to wear clothes designed to conceal away any such embarrassments of ‘nature’.

-In the bottom right-hand corner of the above portrait, we have a cartouche within which there is a sonnet written in the Shakespearean format (three stanzas plus a rhyming couplet) which should be entitled: “My Weepinge Stagg I Crowne”.
+In the bottom right-hand corner of the above portrait, we have a sonnet in the Shakespearean format within a cartouche (three stanzas plus a rhyming couplet) entitled: “My Weepinge Stagg I Crowne”.
 This is the first stanza:

 (1) The restles swallow fits my restles minde (35 letters)